Miladin Ivanović: Early life and career

 Ivanović was born to a Kosovo Serb family in Peć during World War II, in what was then the Italian Zone of Occupation in Kosovo, part of the larger Italian protectorate of Albania.
 After the war, he was raised in the Autonomous Region of Kosovo and Metohija in the People's Republic of Serbia, Federal People's Republic of Yugoslavia.
 He graduated from the University of Belgrade Faculty of Medicine and practiced as a radiologist.

-Matthew McAllester's Beyond the Mountains of the Damned (2003) includes an assertion that Ivanović was known in Peć even before the start of his political career for refusing to treat Kosovo Albanian patients and quotes an Albanian resident of the city describing him as "a bigot and a nationalist."
+Matthew McAllester's Beyond the Mountains of the Damned (2003) includes an assertion that Ivanović was known even before the start of his political career for refusing to treat Kosovo Albanian patients and quotes an Albanian resident of Peć describing him as "a bigot and a nationalist."

 Politician

 Beyond the Mountains of the Damned describes Ivanović as having been the most powerful politician in Peć during the 1990s, a political boss who derived his local authority from his alliance with Milošević.
-A 1992 article in Der Spiegel described him as presiding over a harsh system of justice directed at the Albanian community, and the same article referred to him as "a pleasure-lover, a conversation partner with exquisite politeness and an ardent patriot, but also a man of power and a chauvinist when it comes to the big things - history and future of the Serbian people."
+A 1992 article in Der Spiegel described him as presiding over a harsh system of justice directed at the Albanian community.
+The same article referred to him as "a pleasure-lover, a conversation partner with exquisite politeness and an ardent patriot, but also a man of power and a chauvinist when it comes to the big things - history and future of the Serbian people."